-Focal laser ablation for BPH (FLA-BPH) permanently relieves BPH-related urinary symptoms by reducing the enlarged TZ tissue causing urinary blockage.
+Focal laser ablation for BPH (FLA-BPH) permanently relieves BPH-related urinary symptoms by reducing the enlarged TZ (transition zone) tissue causing urinary blockage.
 This process is called debulking because it diminishes the bulky BPH tissue.
 The ablation is done with the type of laser that coagulates, not vaporizes, tissue.
 By ablating targeted areas of the transitional zone near but not touching the urethra, FLA-BPH creates strategic tissue shrinkage by generating harmless scar tissue that will be reabsorbed by the body.
-There is no post-treatment urinary blockage, because no dead tissue will pass through the urethra; however, some patients may experience minimal blood in the urine as the prostate heals.
-There are no residual urinary or sexual side effects because the treated areas are contained will within the prostate gland away from other healthy tissues and structures.
+There are no residual urinary or sexual side effects because the treated areas are contained well within the prostate gland away from other healthy tissues and structures.
+However, depending on the location and extent of the heat ablation, some patients may wear a catheter for several days to protect the urethra as post-treatment inflammation diminishes.
 The urinary symptoms of BPH begin to diminish within a few weeks as the resulting scar tissue is reabsorbed by the body.

 FLA-BPH is performed under real-time 3T multiparametric MRI guidance.
 Unlike all other treatments for BPH, which are transurethral (access the urethra through the penis), FLA-BPH is done using rectal access so there is no risk of urinary irritation or infection.